manusoft/Mappy/README.md

-# Mappy - Object-to-Object Mapping
+# 🍁Mappy - Object Mapping

 ## Introduction
 **Mappy** is a lightweight object mapping utility for C# applications.
 It allows you to easily map objects between models and DTOs, handle nested objects, and map collections.
 This utility supports both synchronous and asynchronous mapping operations, with options for custom transformations.